pcafrica/advanced_programming_2023-2024/lectures/10/10-py_intro.md

 [n for n in range(10)]
 ```

-    [0, 1, 2, 3, 4, 5, 6, 7, 8, 9]

 Comprehensions evaluate the entire expression at once, and then returns the full data product.
 Sometimes, we want to work with just one part of our data at a time, for example, when we can't fit all of our data in memory.
 For this, we can use *generators*.

 ```python
 (n for n in range(10))
 ```

-    <generator object <genexpr> at 0x110220650>
+> <generator object <genexpr> at 0x110220650>

 Notice that we just created a `generator object`.
 Generator objects are like a "recipe" for generating values.
 They don't actually do any computation until they are asked to.

+---

+# Generators (2/3)

 We can get values from a generator in three main ways:
 - Using `next()`
 - Using `list()`
 - Looping